Innocentadika/pybookshop/README.md

 #### 4: add -> from .models import <name of model for this case is Book>
 #### add -> add codes for the POST and GET methods

-### 7: creating a connection to communicate with client-side
+### 7: creating a connection to communicate with client-side on server-side
 #### run -> pip install django-cors-headers